lyndon025/playtested/src/content/article/2023-03-17-a-perfect-example-of-graphics-doesnt-matter--first-impressions---vampire-survivors.md

 ---
-title: "A perfect example of graphics doesn’t matter | First Impressions - Vampire Survivors"
+author: lyndonguitar
+category: Review
-description: "Vampire Survivors is a 2D survival rogue-lite game that is completely playable with just one hand.
+description: Vampire Survivors is a 2D survival rogue-lite game that is completely playable with just one hand.
 Players just need to control the character’s movements, and that’s the whole control scheme of the game.
-The player character automatically attacks and defends itself against waves of waves of monsters and have to survive as long as they can, usually up to 20 to 30 minutes."
+The player character automatically attacks and defends itself against waves of waves of monsters and have to survive as long as they can, usually up to 20 to 30 minutes.
+featured: false
 pubDate: 2023-03-17
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "vampire-survivors"]
+tags:
-featured: false
+- taptap
+- vampire-survivors
-thumb: "/images/reviews/2023-03-17-a-perfect-example-of-graphics-doesnt-matter--first-impressions---vampire-survivors-0.avif"
+thumb: /images/reviews/2023-03-17-a-perfect-example-of-graphics-doesnt-matter--first-impressions---vampire-survivors-0.avif
+title: A perfect example of graphics doesn’t matter | First Impressions - Vampire Survivors
 ---

 <div class="gallery">